botmetrics/botmetrics.js/README.md

 ### Usage

-Log in to your [BotMetrics](https://getbotmetrics.com) account, navigate to "Bot Settings" and find out your Team ID, Bot ID and API Key.
+Log in to your [BotMetrics](https://getbotmetrics.com) account, navigate to "Bot Settings" and find out your Bot ID and API Key.

-Set the following environment variables with the Team ID, Bot ID and API Key respectively.
+Set the following environment variables with the Bot ID and API Key respectively.

 ```
-BOTMETRICS_TEAM_ID=your-team-id
 BOTMETRICS_BOT_ID=your-bot-id
 BOTMETRICS_API_KEY=your-api-key
 ```